hollodotme/Helpers/Tutorials/vagrant/self-hosted-vagrant-boxes-with-versioning.md

 __What we will do now:__
  * Hosting the box catalog and the boxes on a webserver a.k.a. set up our own vagrant cloud.

-So cleanup your desk: exit your SSH session and destroy the vm.
+So cleanup your desk: exit your SSH session, destroy the vm and remove it from vagrant.

 ```bash
 $ exit # On guest